Shiroiame-Kusu/ModPackUpdater/docs/SERVER.md

   - A: Add auth at your reverse proxy (e.g., Basic, OAuth2).
 The service itself is unauthenticated by default.
 - Q: How big can packs be?
   - A: There’s no hard-coded limit; bandwidth and disk space are the primary constraints.
+- Q: Can manifests be pre-generated at startup?
+  - A: Yes.
+Set `ManifestWarmup.Enabled=true`.
+To block until warmup completes, set `ManifestWarmup.BlockOnStartup=true`.
+Tune parallelism via `ManifestWarmup.MaxConcurrency`.
+- Q: Where did the mods list in the manifest go?
+  - A: It was split into a dedicated `/packs/{id}/mods` endpoint to reduce manifest size and allow lazy loading.

 ## Useful cURL